 “I still love the guitar.
 I play and practice every day,” Crawford said.
 “It has never gotten old for me.
 I’m still excited about creating sound out of silence every time I perform!”

-Along for the ride with Crawford are singer/guitarist Rex Boggs, sax man Jay Corder, bassist Mike Winegar, drummer Keith Chinault and on ocassion, Hammond B3 player Jacob Tipton.
+Along for the ride with Crawford are singer/guitarist Rex Boggs, sax man Jay Corder, bassist Robert McClain, and drummer Keith Chinault.
 They’ll bring you a smoking blues show.